What is the Start-Stop-Continue Retrospective?

-The Start/Stop/Continue Retrospective is a simple yet effective ceremony format used by Agile teams to identify actions to implement as part of the continuous improvement process.
+The Start-Stop-Continue Retrospective is a simple yet effective ceremony format used by Agile teams to identify actions to implement as part of the continuous improvement process.
+It’s an ideal format to run with your team at the end of a sprint!

 This retrospective invites participants to organise their ideas across three categories: